• Consultations

 • Do not toss out empty bottles.
 Return them too.

-• Include any bonus gifts and packaging that you received too.
+• Include any bonus gifts and packaging that you received as well.

 When the Folifort company receives the items you are returning, you will receive a confirmation email.
 Be sure to check your spam/junk folders in case you miss it.
 Refunds are issued within 48 hours of the company receiving your return.